Mindset Check: Expense or Investment?

 So, especially when you’re mired in decision-making, I hope you’ll keep working to help your brain get more excited about opportunities and possible gains than freaked out about risks and losses.

-Because if you only see expense and can’t see investment or opportunity you may play small or stuck - and I wish more for you.
+Because if you only see expense and can’t see investment, you may play small or stuck - and I wish more for you - and when you dare new, bigger, or different, so often benefits ripple into our larger world, too!

 As always, I welcome your thoughts and questions in the comments below.